What to expect

 28 miles (45 km)

-Take the train to Scharnitz, Austria gaining 300m in height, before cycling slightly uphill through wild and idyllic gorges to the source of the River Isar.
+Take the train to Scharnitz, Austria gaining 300m in height, before an optional cycle slightly uphill through wild and idyllic gorges to the source of the River Isar.
 Enjoy the downhill ride through a gorgeous valley, with views to the Karwendel and Wetterstein mountains.
 Arrive in the traditional Bavarian town of Wallgau.

 Wallgau - Bad Tölz

 31 miles (50 km)

 Follow the crystal clear waters of the beautiful Lake Sylvenstein and continue through rural countryside to the former trading centre of Bad Tölz, home to richly decorated buildings.

 Bad Tölz - Lake Tegern - Bad Tölz